2023 Best International Relations & Security Schools in Massachusetts

 Read full report on International Relations & National Security at Tufts University

-Full International Relations & National Security at Wellesley College Report
+Read full report on International Relations & National Security at Wellesley College

 After completing their degree, international relations graduates from Boston U carry an average student debtload of $25,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $682.

-You’ll join some of the best and brightest minds around you if you attend Mount Holyoke College.
-The school came in at #5 on this year’s Best International Relations & Security Schools in Massachusetts list.
+A rank of #5 on this year’s list means Mount Holyoke College is a great place for international relations and national security students.
 Located in the large suburb of South Hadley, Mt.
 Holyoke is a private not-for-profit school with a small student population.

-Northeastern University came in at #6 in this year’s edition of the Best International Relations & Security Schools in Massachusetts ranking.
-Located in the city of Boston, Northeastern is a private not-for-profit school with a fairly large student population.
+Northeastern University landed the #6 spot in the 2023 rankings for the best international relations and national security programs.
+Located in the large city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 The average amount in student loans that international relations majors at Northeastern take out is $22,845.